What should your next fitness goal be? Take the quiz.

 Tips for Adding More High-Protein Fruits to Your Diet

 It can be easy—and tasty—to incorporate more of these relatively high-protein fruits into your meal plan.
-Try these tips:
+Try these strategies:

 • Blend fruit into a post-workout smoothie or shake.
 If a protein shake or smoothie is your go-to after a tough workout, Shaw suggests amping up the protein by tossing in a handful of frozen blackberries or guava.
 “It’s a great way to add more fiber and nutrients, too,” she says.